 - The procedure causes significant downtime for industries/companies/roles with a high employee turnover rate

 Do not Transfer Gmail Account

 Sometimes, it’s best to leave the Gmail account as is and simply hand it to a new employee who takes over the role.
-All you need to do is to change the name of the account and add an alias email with a new name on it.
+Just rename the account and attach a new email with a different name as an alias.
 In this case, you won’t have to spend much time doing all the magic around data transfer.

 1. Go to the Users Section in your Admin Center and select the account.